Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/sqlite-database.md

 | 21      | tool             | Stores configurations for system tools and integrations      |
 | 22      | user             | Maintains user profiles and account information              |

-Note: there are two additional tables in sage-open-webui's SQLite database that are not related to sage-open-webui's core functionality, that have been excluded:
+Note: there are two additional tables in sage-is-ai-ui's SQLite database that are not related to sage-is-ai-ui's core functionality, that have been excluded:

 - Alembic Version table
 - Migrate History table